Ares-Developers/Ares-docs/new/sidescountries.rst

   The :type:`InfantryType` that is spawned as a survivor when objects (with :tag:`Crewed=yes` set) owned by this side are destroyed (or, in the case of buildings, sold).
+:tagdef:`[Side]Engineer=InfantryType`
+  The :type:`InfantryType` that has a chance to be spawned when buildings with :tag:`Factory=BuildingType` owned by this side are destroyed or sold.
+Defaults to :tag:`[General]Engineer`.
+:tagdef:`[Side]Technician=InfantryType`
+  The :type:`InfantryType` that has a chance to be spawned when armed objects owned by this side are destroyed or sold.
+Defaults to :tag:`[General]Technician`.
 :tagdef:`[Side]SurvivorDivisor=integer`
   An object's refund amount is divided by this number to determine how many survivors will be spawned when this object is destroyed (or, in the case of